-As of December 31, 2014, we are contractually committed to provide financing for the acquisition, development and construction of one real estate property and to provide a capital contribution for a limited partnership interest (which are referred to herein as the ADC Arrangement and the Limited Partnership Investment, respectively).
+As of December 31, 2015, we had unexpired capital commitments for three of the four limited partnership in which we hold interests.
 Such commitments are not recognized in the financial statements but are required to be disclosed in the notes to the financial statements.
 See Note 17 - "Commitments and Contingencies" to our consolidated financial statements under Item 8 of this Annual Report on Form 10-K and Contractual Obligations and Commitments below for additional information.
-As of December 31, 2013, we had no off-balance sheet arrangements as defined in Item 303(a)(4) of SEC Regulation S-K.